davidmoradi/smart-contract-boilerplate/README.md

-# smart-contract-boilerplate
-Ethereum / Solidity Smart Contract BoilerPlate
+Ethereum / Solidity Smart Contract BoilerPlate.
+Get started with smart contracts, and very easily test and deploy your contract.

 ## General Usage
 You can use this smart contract boilerplate to write and deploy smart contracts to Ethereum networks.